franloradr/tchebycheff-vs-nsgaii/README.md

 # Tchebycheff vs NSGAII
-Tchebycheff aggregation vs NSGAII, Which one is better at finding the Pareto front in multi-objective optimization problem
+Tchebycheff aggregation vs NSGAII, Which one is better at finding the Pareto front in multi-objective optimization problem?

 # Authors
  - Francisco Jesús Belmonte Pintre